qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 Broadcasting analysis options to child experiments
 ------------------------------------------------

-If we would like to set analysis options to each of the child experiments, we can use the keyword 'broadcast' when configuring an analysis option for a composite experiment.
+Use the `broadcast` parameter to set analysis options to each of the child experiments.

 .. jupyter-execute::